Community Detection in Weighted Multilayer Networks with Ambient Noise: Model and Inference

 If nodes $i,j$ are in the same block, the distribution of their edges follow a multivariate normal distribution

 \end{definition}

-Note that there is a single correlation parameter $\rho_q$ across all layers for a given block $B_q$, implying that $\boldsymbol{\Sigma}_q$ is a rank 1 plus rank 2 matrix.
+Note that there is a single correlation parameter $\rho_q$ across all layers for a given block $B_q$.
 This is a deliberate choice to induce parsimony and interpretability among block relationships across all layers.
-We assume that the \textit{noise block} as has the same characteristics as the \textit{interstitial noise}; both are drawn from the same distribution $AN$ (\textit{ambient noise}). $AN$ is a global noise distribution that governs both $IN$ and $NB$:
+We assume that the \textit{noise block} has the same characteristics as the \textit{interstitial noise}; both are drawn from the same distribution $AN$ (\textit{ambient noise}). $AN$ is a global noise distribution that governs both $IN$ and $NB$:

 Because $NB$ and $IN$ both represent ``baseline" levels of connectivity for the network, we assume that they both have equivalent characteristics as $AN$.
 Members of each block $B_q$ interact with other members in the same block at rates that follow multivariate $\boldsymbol{\mu}_{q}$ with variance $\boldsymbol{\Sigma}{q}$, but interact with members in differing groups $l; l \ne q$ at baseline rates $\boldsymbol{\mu}_{IN}$ with variance $\boldsymbol{\Sigma}_{IN}$, i.e. background interactions.